MicrosoftDocs/sql-docs/docs/relational-databases/system-catalog-views/sys-column-store-segments-transact-sql.md

 |**on_disk_size**|**bigint**|Size of segment in bytes.|

 ## Remarks
-Segment encoding type is selected by the [!INCLUDE[ssde_md](../../includes/ssde_md.md)] with the goal of achieving the lowest storage cost, by analyzing the segment data.
-If data is mostly distinct use value-based encoding.
-If data is mostly not distinct, use hash-based encoding.
+The columnstore segment encoding type is selected by the [!INCLUDE[ssde_md](../../includes/ssde_md.md)] with the goal of achieving the lowest storage cost, by analyzing the segment data.
+If data is mostly distinct, the [!INCLUDE[ssde_md](../../includes/ssde_md.md)] uses value-based encoding.
+If data is mostly not distinct, the [!INCLUDE[ssde_md](../../includes/ssde_md.md)] uses hash-based encoding.
 The choice between string-based and value-based encoding is related to the type of data being stored, whether string data or binary data.
 All encodings take advantage of bit-packing and run-length encoding when possible.

 ## Permissions
  All columns require at least `VIEW DEFINITION` permission on the table.
 The following columns return null unless the user also has `SELECT` permission: `has_nulls`, `base_id`, `magnitude`, `min_data_id`, `max_data_id`, and `null_value`.